 I hadn’t, and he wasn’t surprised.
 I was curious, so I went to the library and found a whole lot of nothing.
 A month or two later, I found a mention in a computer magazine column that Kildall had died in a barroom fight but it gave no specifics.

 If you’re only vaguely aware of Kildall, he was an unheralded industry pioneer, a talented developer who was always 5-10 years ahead of everyone else.
+He recognized the value and usefulness of the Intel 8008 architecture (and microprocessors in general) that others missed.
 But he lacked Bill Gates’ business sense and Steve Jobs’ marketing savvy.
 For a time, his products sold themselves, but once that day passed, he and his company faded into obscurity.

 So obscure that he died in 1994 at the age of 52 with surprisingly little coverage of it.
 Most people have heard the airplane story, which can be told without even mentioning Kildall’s name.
 In death, Kildall created another myth about himself.